alovajs/alova/packages/alova/README.md

 ## Is there any difference?

-Unlike libraries such as `@tanstack/react-request`, `swrjs`, and `useRequest` from `ahooks`, alova aims to make requests very simple and maintain more efficient data interaction.
-We consider both developers and App users.
-For developers, alova provides them with the ultimate user experience, and for application users, they can enjoy the smooth experience brought by alova's high-performance data interaction.
+Unlike libraries such as `@tanstack/react-query`, `swrjs`, and `ahooks`'s `useRequest`, alova aims to make API integration very easy and efficient, while maintaining more efficient data interaction and bringing a smoother experience to users.

 > You can also check [Comparison with other request libraries](https://alova.js.org/about/comparison) to learn more about the differences of alova.